iotaledger/iota-core/documentation/APIs/core-models.md

       <details open="true">
         <summary>Slot Commitment</summary>
         <blockquote>
           Slot Commitment is an object that contains a summary of a slot.
-More descriptions are in Slot Commitment section.
+More descriptions are in <a href="#slot-commitment">Slot Commitment section</a>.
         </blockquote>
       </details>
     </td>